Editor's Note: This post was originally published in January 2021 and has been updated for accuracy.

 First, 5G network deployments and rising interest in electric automobiles resulted in a high demand for integrated circuits (ICs).
 Second, foundries could not significantly increase wafer output because they lack the equipment needed to fabricate the older, 8-inch wafer type.
 Third, Chinese chipmakers began stockpiling silicon to avoid future and retaliatory tariffs issued by Washington and Beijing.

-Even with wafer foundries working at 99 percent capacity, those three factors introduced disruption to the global component sector.
+Even with wafer foundries working at full percent capacity, those three factors introduced disruption to the global component sector.

 In Q1 2020, COVID-19 reached pandemic proportions and prompted a widespread sequence of regional, government-mandated lockdowns.
-Those production shutdowns negatively impacted silicon and semiconductor production, which worsened existing supply.
+Those production shutdowns negatively impacted silicon and semiconductor production, which worsened existing supply insufficiencies.
+The situation later sparked worldwide demand for outdated chip-making equipment.

-For 2021, OEMs should anticipate the wafer crunch to raise analog IC prices by 20 percent.
+OEMs should anticipate the wafer crunch to raise analog IC prices by at least 20 percent this year.

 Leading Carmakers Suspend Production Due to Chip Shortages